An Algorithmic Study of Fully Dynamic Independent Sets for Map Labeling: Experiments

-\item[MIS-ORS] The dynamic \textsc{MIS} algorithm based on orthogonal range searching (Section~\ref{mis-log}); this algorithm provides a 4-approximation.
-In the implementation we used the dynamic orthogonal range searching data structure implemented in CGAL (version 4.11.2), which is based on a dynamic Delaunay triangulation~\cite[Chapter 10.6]{mn-lpcgc-99}.
-Hence, this implementation does not provide the sub-logarithmic worst-case update time of Theorem~\ref{thm:mis-rt}.
+\item[MIS-ORS] The dynamic \indset algorithm based on orthogonal range searching (Section~\ref{mis-log}); this algorithm provides a 4-approximation.
+In the implementation we used the dynamic orthogonal range searching data structure implemented in CGAL (version 5.2.1), which is based on a dynamic Delaunay triangulation~\cite[Chapter 10.6]{mn-lpcgc-99}.
+More precisely, given a rectilinear area $R$, a range query with $R$ is implemented in CGAL by making a circular range query with its circumscribed circle and then check if the reported points are in $R$.
+That means, finding and reporting one point of a rectilinear area take in the worst case $O(n)$.
+Hence, this implementation does not provide the polylogarithmic worst-case update time of Theorem~\ref{thm:mis-rt}.
+However, we did not observe such behaviour in most of our experiments.
+Note that the initial solution is computed greedily in the ordering of the instance file and in each update round the maximal independent set is maintained dynamically.
+Overall, the solution computed in each round by this approach is identical as the solution computed by \misg.